MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 - $false: Enable features that aren't compliant with Office 355 US Government plans.
 This is the default value for all other type of tenants.

-The within Outlook for iOS and Android that aren't compliant with the Office 365 US Government plans include:
+The features and services within Outlook for iOS and Android that aren't compliant with the Office 365 US Government plans include:

 - Multi-account support